-Cor pulmonale is failure of the right side of the heart.
-It is brought on by long-term high blood pressure in the arteries of the lung and right ventricle of the heart can lead to cor pulmonale.
+Cor pulmonale is a condition that causes the right side of the heart to fail.
+Long-term high blood pressure in the arteries of the lung and right ventricle of the heart can lead to cor pulmonale.

-In people who have pulmonary hypertension, changes in the small blood vessels inside the lungs can lead to increased blood pressure in the right side of the heart has a harder time pumping blood to the lungs when this happens.
-If this high pressure continues, it puts a strain on the right side of the heart, leading to cor pulmonale.
+In people who have pulmonary hypertension, changes in the small blood vessels inside the lungs can lead to increased blood pressure in the right side of the heart.
+This makes it harder for the heart to pump blood to the lungs.
+If this high pressure continues, it puts a strain on the right side of the heart.
+That strain can cause cor pulmonale.

-The health care provider will perform a physical exam.
-This may reveal:
+Your health care provider will perform a physical exam.
+This may show:

-The following tests may help diagnose cor pulmonale:
+These tests may help diagnose cor pulmonale:

-Many treatment options are available.
-If you are prescribed medicines, they may may be taken by mouth (oral), receive them through a tube that goes into a vein (intravenous or IV), or breathed in (inhaled).
+If your doctor prescribes medicines, you may take them by mouth (oral), receive them through a tube that goes into a vein (intravenous or IV), or breathe them in (inhaled).
 You will be closely monitored during treatment to watch for side effects and to see how well the medicine works for you.
-Never stop taking your medicines without talking to your doctor.
+Never stop taking your medicines without first talking to your doctor.

 Other treatments may include:

-Other important tips to follow:
+Important tips to follow:

-How well you do depends on what caused the condition.
+How well you do depends on the cause of your cor pulmonale.

 Cor pulmonale may lead to: